-- a.
+a.
 At the beginning of the fall semester, the chairperson of the Faculty Development Committee will notify all faculty that the process for consideration of eligible faculty members for promotion/tenure is commencing.
 Faculty who wish to be considered for promotion and/or tenure will upload supporting materials to their electronic portfolio found on Canvas.
+Details for this process will be communicated by the committee chairperson.
+The committee chairperson will grant access to the applicant's portfolios to the appropriate personnel based on the table below.
+The applicant's portfolio will be closed to the applicant on September 24.

-Details for this process will communicated by the committee chairperson. - b.
-The department chairperson and Dean upload their letters of recommendation to the applicant's portfolio after it has been closed to the applicant.
-This process must be completed by October 8th. - c.
-Deans who wish to be considered for promotion and/or tenure should also submit recommendations from members of their school and from other deans.
+Documentation Candidate Department Chair College Dean Faculty Development Committee Member (not a member of candidate's department) Provost Candidate's Dossier - Yes Yes Yes Yes Letters of recommendation from colleagues Yes Yes Yes Yes Yes Department Chair Recommendation No - Yes Yes Yes College Dean Recommendation No No - Yes Yes Faculty Development Committee Recommendation No No Yes - Yes Provost Evaluation Yes No Yes Yes - b.
+The department chairperson and Dean or unit director upload their letters of recommendation to the applicant's portfolio after it has been closed to the applicant.
+This process must be completed by October 8th.

+- c.
+Deans or unit directors who wish to be considered for promotion and/or tenure should also submit recommendations from members of their school and from other deans or relevant administrative personnel.
 Should the Faculty Development Committee require additional material for their deliberation, the Committee Chairperson will request the needed material from the appropriate individual. - d.
 The Provost and the committee chairperson will complete their initial review by October 15.
-The committee chair will notify, in writing, the individual faculty of receipt of that material - e.
-The committee shall complete its deliberations prior to December 10. - i.
-The Provost, or other non-committee members may be invited to present information deemed pertinent to the committee but shall not be present while the committee deliberates about any personnel decision. - ii.
+The committee chair will notify, in writing, the individual faculty of receipt of that material e.
+The committee shall complete its deliberations prior to December 10.

+i.
+The Provost, or other non-committee members may be invited to present information deemed pertinent to the committee but shall not be present while the committee deliberates about any personnel decision.

+ii.
 A committee member may not participate in deliberation involving himself/herself or a member of his/her immediate family or a member of his/her department.
 In such cases, the alternate appointed to the faculty Development Committee will serve.
-In such cases where the alternate may not serve, the Coordinating Committee will select an alternate. - iii.
+In such cases where the alternate may not serve, the Coordinating Committee will select an alternate.

+iii.
 All Committee members must vote for or against each application for promotion/tenure submitted.
 They may recuse themselves, but they may not abstain from the vote.
 In such cases, the alternate appointed to the Faculty Development Committee will serve.
 In such cases where the alternate may not serve, the Coordinating Committee will select an alternate.
-Each committee member may approve the candidate's requests for promotion and/or tenure or deny the candidate's request for promotion and/or tenure and outline the reasons. - iv.
-A concise but specific record shall be kept of the proceedings, including all pertinent circumstances and the tally of the votes (which will be by secret ballot) on each candidate, on file in the Provost's office. - v.
+Each committee member may approve the candidate's requests for promotion and/or tenure or deny the candidate's request for promotion and/or tenure and outline the reasons.

+iv.
+A concise but specific record shall be kept of the proceedings, including all pertinent circumstances and the tally of the votes (which will be by secret ballot) on each candidate, on file in the Provost's office.

+v.
 The written decision(s) of the committee shall be transmitted to the Provost within one working day.
 The written statement must include a concise explanation as to why the Committee supported or did not support the request.

-This statement, provided by the committee, will be given to the candidate by the Provost. - a.
-If the Faculty Development Committee does not support the candidate's request for promotion and/or tenure, the candidate's request for promotion and/or tenure is deemed denied without any further action and the Provost shall so inform the candidate.
-The candidate may appeal following the "Appeals Process: Promotion and Tenure". - b.
-If the Faculty Development Committee supports the candidates' request for promotion and/or tenure, the Provost will independently submit his/her recommendation, either positive or negative, for promotion and tenure to the President with a copy of the recommendation from the chairperson of the Faculty Development Committee.
+This statement, provided by the committee, will be given to the candidate by the Provost.